Hi, I’m Allen Gilbert, author of Equal Is Equal, Fair Is Fair.

 Vermonters have grappled with issues of fairness and equity throughout the state’s history.
 In Equal Is Equal, Fair Is Fair, I focus specifically on three topics, rooted in these issues, that have dominated Vermont’s politics during the last twenty-five years: school funding, same-sex marriage, and health care.
 Vermont has made landmark advances in two of the three while gaining impressive, though less than satisfying, results in the third.
 The inability to revamp health care has been disappointing.
 The reality is that there is often a wide gulf between believing in equity and acting to make the belief real.

-Click the Book Overview link below if you’d like to explore what’s inside.
+Click the Book Overview link below if you’d like to explore what’s inside my book.